Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-rootchain.md

 In this parts for How to using `staking` and `manage-staking` command in `plasma-evm`. these commands are quite useful for developer and Operator.

-Let assume that one manager and two operators for staking in TON staking private testnet.
+Let's assume that there are one manager and two operators for this TON staking test on private testnet.

-The manager deploy and manage contracts for TON staking.
+The manager deploys and manages contract for TON staking.

-The operators stakes and un-stakes TON token, also they are oprating their own plasma chain.
+The operators stake and un-stake TON token, and also operate their own plasma chain.

-### Download Repository and Compile
+### Downloading Source Code for Plasma-evm

-First of all, Download `plasma-evm` repository with following below commands.
+First, download `plasma-evm` repository with the following commands.

 ```bash
 go-ethereum $ cd ~